joshgowdyprog/joshgowdyprog/README.md

 Hi, I’m @joshgowdyprog.
 I'm learning machine learning and data science in general, with aim of becoming a data scientist.
-I studied Maths followed by a masters in theoretical physics @ University of Oxford graduating in 2019.
+I studied maths at undergraduate level followed by a masters in theoretical physics both at University of Oxford graduating in 2019.
 I then completed a PhD in theoretical physics at Queen Mary University of London in 2024, specialising in quantum field theory, black holes and gravitational waves.

 <!---